rmosolgo/batmanjs-mvc-cookbook/chapters/app.md

 \label{cha:batman_app}

-## Put The App in the Global Scope
+## Put the App in the Global Scope
 \label{sec:global_scope}

 Use `@` in a coffeescript file to access `window`: